xyqlx/xyqlx.github.io/src/components/projects/rain/en.md

 | raindropVelocity | the vertical velocity of rain |
 | windVelocity | the horizontal velocity of rain |

+## Performance Optimization

+In the old version, when the value of piova reached 500, the FPS would noticeably decrease.
+Upon inspecting the code, it was discovered that each raindrop was being drawn using a separate draw call, leading to performance degradation.

+Therefore, in [commit f6a5249](https://github.com/xyqlx/rain/commit/f6a524925783ad5661ed6425d0c03d1b756d931c), the change from "drawing gl.TRIANGLE_FAN in a for loop" to "drawing gl.TRIANGLES in a single call" significantly improved performance 😙.
+Now, it can easily handle over 10,000 piova.

+## Other Implemented Features

+- Display of FPS and the number of raindrops on the field
+- Ability to set parameters using URL Query Strings
+- Addition of input boxes to set parameters beyond the slider range, triggering animations when the slider's upper and lower limits are changed.

 ## Problems

 - If you toggle the page to background and then toggle back, the animation may be paused